raulsntos/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **editors/3d/grid_yz_plane** :ref:`🔗<class_EditorSettings_property_editors/3d/grid_yz_plane>`

-If ``true``, render the grid on a YZ plane.
+If ``true``, renders the grid on the YZ plane in perspective view.
 This can be useful for 3D side-scrolling games.

 .. rst-class:: classref-item-separator